Some rooster breeds are mellow.

 Many bantam varieties have different lineages than their full-sized counterparts.
 This means that even if a full-sized variety is calm, the bantam variety isn’t necessarily calm as well.

-These other articles provide additional resources and tools about raising roosters in your flock.
+These other articles provide additional resources and tools for raising roosters in your flock.